andrewsheelan/kchat/README.md

 https://www.youtube.com/watch?v=Z6tEvtQ6E7U

-Like I said, this is a WIP, miles to go before this can be real useful.
+Like I said, this is a WIP, miles to go before this can be any useful.

 I would be glad if this code can help someone, in someway, trying to start using this technology with Rails.
 Hit me up with any questions!

+> *Love suffers long and is kind; love does not envy; love does not parade itself, is not puffed up; does not behave rudely, does not seek its own, is not provoked, thinks no evil; does not rejoice in iniquity, but rejoices in the truth; bears all things, believes all things, hopes all things, endures all things.
+Love never fails.
+But whether there are prophecies, they will fail; whether there are tongues, they will cease; whether there is knowledge, it will vanish away. -  Corinthians 13:4-8 New King James Version (NKJV)*